titoBouzout/angelia.io/readme.md

    flag `persistent`
 4. a socket will leave automatically all rooms on disconnection
 5. `socket.rooms` is a set with all the rooms the socket joined
-6. a room list is an iterable that returns all of the sockets in the room
+6. `id` is assigned to the room on creation

 ```js
 import { Room, Rooms } from 'angelia.io/server'